wtsi-npg/partisan/README.md

         assert obj.metadata() == [], "The data object has no metadata"

 We can add some metadata to the data object.
-Let's add two AVUs (Attribute, Value, Unit tuples).
+Let's add two `AVU`s (Attribute, Value, Unit tuples).

         obj.add_metadata(
             AVU("sample_id", "sample_1"), AVU("experiment_id", "experiment_1")
         )

-Note that metadata returned by this method are sorted by AVU attribute and value.
+Note that metadata returned by this method are sorted by `AVU` attribute and value.

         assert obj.metadata() == [